kailermai/tp/docs/DeveloperGuide.md

 1. Initial launch

-   a.
-Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder

-   b.
-Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

-   a.
-Resize the window to an optimum size.
+   1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   b.
-Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.